-Offering costs consisted of legal, accounting, underwriting fees and other costs incurred that were directly related to the Initial Public Offering and that were charged to stockholders' equity upon the completion of the Initial Public Offering.
+Offering costs consisted of legal, accounting, underwriting fees and other costs incurred that were directly related to the Initial Public Offering costs are allocated to the separable financial instruments issued in the Initial Public Offering based on a relative fair value basis, compared to total proceeds received.
+Offering costs associated with warrant liabilities are expensed as incurred, presented as non-operating expenses in the statement of operations.
+Offering costs associated with the Class A ordinary shares were charged to shareholders' equity upon the completion of the Initial Public Offering.